cortexlabs/cortex/docs/troubleshooting/nvidia-container-runtime-not-found.md

 ## Check Compatibility

 Please ensure that your local machine has an NVIDIA GPU card installed.
-If you don't have a local machine with an NVIDIA GPU, you can find instructions for spinning up a single GPU instance to try out model serving on a GPU with Cortex [here](../guides/single-node-deployment.md).

 Mac and Windows are currently not supported by the NVIDIA container runtime.
-You can find the complete list of supported operating system and architectures [here](https://nvidia.github.io/nvidia-container-runtime/).
+You can find the complete list of supported operating system and architectures [here](https://nvidia.github.io/nvidia-container-runtime).

 ## Install NVIDIA container runtime